9 min read

 You shipped a real feature for thirty potential viewers and one signup.

-The places where your ICP actually congregates — r/SaaS, r/startups, r/Entrepreneur, Indie Hackers, Hacker News, the LinkedIn feed of fellow SaaS founders, the Bluesky-CTO crowd — got nothing.
+The places where your ICP actually congregates, r/SaaS, r/startups, r/Entrepreneur, Indie Hackers, the LinkedIn feed of fellow SaaS founders, the Bluesky-CTO crowd, got nothing.
 You didn't tell them.
 They didn't hear.

 The fix isn't to tweet better.
-The fix is to launch in five places.
-Because the people you want to reach are in five places.
+The fix is to launch in four places.
+Because the people you want to reach are in four places.

-Same launch, five different posts.
+Same launch, four different posts.
 Each one written for the platform it lives on.
-Not the same post pasted five times.
-The same post pasted five times is what most schedulers do, and it's why every channel gets bored.
+Not the same post pasted four times.
+The same post pasted four times is what most schedulers do, and it's why every channel gets bored.

-Here's how the five posts differ for the same feature.
+Here's how the four posts differ for the same feature.

 Reddit is a community of strangers who hate being sold to.
 The post can't open with "Excited to announce…".
 It opens with a problem or a question.